awvalenti/bauhinia/coronata/README.md

 </dependencies>
 ```

+Maven plugin for Eclipse sometimes is unable to download JAR files properly from JitPack.
+If that happens, please try running ```mvn install``` from the command line and then updating Maven project on Eclipse (```right-click on the project > Maven > Update Project...```).

 ### API
 I strongly encourage you to take a look at [nitida](https://github.com/awvalenti/bauhinia/tree/master/nitida).
 It is real code and is guaranteed to be up-to-date.
 The following example might not be.
 But, for you to have an idea, coronata looks something like this:
 ```java